UKCloud/documentation/articles/openstack/ostack-faq.md

 - CPU - 16:1
 - Memory - 1.1:1

-### Do I get root access onto the instances I deploy?
+### Do I get root access to the instances I deploy?

 Yes, as this is a true IaaS cloud service, you have complete control and autonomy over each instance you deploy, and so have full 'root' or administrative access.

 ### What Instance sizes are available?

-UKCloud offers a variety of flavours to meet customers' needs.
-The smallest configuration is 512MiB and 1 vCPU.
+UKCloud offers a variety of predefined flavours to meet customers' needs.
+The smallest configuration is 512MiB memory and 1 vCPU.
 The largest is 440GiB memory with 56 vCPU.

 Check the service definition for more details on the currently available sizes.